StephenQSstarThomas/StephenQS.github.io/_pages/about.md

 # ⚽ Extracurricular Activities & Interests

 - 🏆 **President of the Peking University Jump-Rope Team**
-  - **Achievements:** Led the team to 29th place in the National Online Jump Rope Competition and secured 3rd place in the Beijing Jump Rope Competition.
+  - **Achievements:** Reached 29th place in the National Online Jump Rope Competition and secured 3rd place in the Beijing Jump Rope Competition.

 - 🏸 **Member of the Badminton Team**
   - **Achievements:** Contributed to the team's 3rd place victory in the Beijing University Cup Badminton Team Competition.